Henson Moore: In Congress

-Moore was initially elected to the U.S. House of Representatives on November 5, 1974, during mid-term elections which produced huge Democratic gains in both houses of Congress.
+Moore was initially elected to the U.S. House of Representatives on November 5, 1974, during mid-term elections that produced huge Democratic gains in both houses of Congress.
 He succeeded John Richard Rarick of St. Francisville in West Feliciana Parish north of Baton Rouge.
 Rarick, a Conservative Democrat at odds with his national party leadership, had lost the Democratic runoff primary to Jeff LaCaze, a young liberal former sports broadcaster from Baton Rouge who declared himself a "national Democrat".
 Moore and LaCaze squared off in the general election.
 Because Moore's margin over LaCaze was only 14 votes (61,034 to 61,020) and a voting machine had malfunctioned, a special election rematch was directed by the Louisiana courts.

-Moore won the special election held in January 1975 with a decisive 74,802 votes (54.1 percent) to LaCaze's 63,366 ballots (45.9 percent).
+Moore won the special election held on January 7, 1975 with a decisive 74,802 votes (54.1 percent) to LaCaze's 63,366 ballots (45.9 percent).
 Moore gained 13,768 votes in the second election, while LaCaze netted only an additional 2,346 ballots.
 Moore fared best in Washington Parish and his parish of residence, East Baton Rouge.
 He also carried that part of Livingston Parish within the district as well as Tangipahoa Parish.
 He lost in East Feliciana, St. Helena, and West Feliciana parishes.
 West Feliciana had been the only parish to support George McGovern for president in 1972.
-Moore's share of the vote in West Feliciana, a heavily African-American region, was 32.4 percent.
+Moore's share of the vote in West Feliciana, a heavily African-American region at the time, was 32.4 percent.

 In Congress, Moore compiled a conservative voting record.
 Early in 1985, he described his political philosophy:

 "You can't be all things to all people.
 People don't want any more taxes.
 They don't believe that the additional revenue would be applied to the budget.
 There would be just more money for Congress to spend. ...
 Taxes alone won't eliminate deficits. ...
 We've got to start thinking about the survival of the nation.
 It's not a matter of what is good - it's a matter of what is necessary. ...

 Moore stressed in speeches that the longstanding American deficit is financed by foreign capital, whose owners consider the United States a good place in which to invest.